-Most adverts for these opportunities withhold pay information as it gives them a negotiating advantage and provides THE opportunity to test who will accept low offers.
+Many adverts withhold pay information as it gives recruiters a negotiation advantage, allowing them to see who will accept low offers.

 If you are applying to an ad that doesn’t disclose pay information, you only need a short cover letter listing your qualifications (Matric, G10 etc.) and experience if you have any.

 The youth must not engage with companies as if business is a charity that takes care of them.
-Businesses exist to make money and if they can make money off ‘dumb youth‘ they will and, sadly, they do.
+Businesses exist to make money (profit) and if they can make money off ‘dumb youth‘ they will and, sadly, they do.
 You don’t need to be dumb, make an effort when it’s worth it, use less effort when it’s not.

-Each article listed below provides information about cover letters from different perspectives.
-No matter which field you want to work in, you can construct your killer cover letter by following Keep Climbing advice.
+Each article listed has information about cover letters or some aspect of the recruitment.
+No matter which field you want to work or study in, you can construct your killer cover letter by following Keep Climbing advice.

 - The ‘No Experience’ Cover Letter for Learnerships